signalbean/Transfer/README.md

 ## Getting Started

 1. Install and open Transfer on your Android device.
-2. Grant necessary permissions and select a folder you wish to share (I suggest you create new folder called `Storage` the home folder,which the picker should should open it.)
+2. Grant necessary permissions and select a folder you wish to share (I suggest you create new folder called `Storage` in the home folder)
 3. Tap "Start Server."
 4. The app will display an IP address (e.g., `http://192.168.1.X:PORT`).
 5. Open this address in a web browser on any other device connected to the same Wi-Fi network.